 The East Asian Studies Center hosts an annual week-long, intensive summer workshop for K-12 English and world literature teachers who are interested in incorporating Chinese, Japanese, and Korean literature into their curriculum.
 Priority admission is reserved for high school educators.

 Following the workshop, each participant develops a complete lesson plan for at least one of the pieces covered in the workshop.
-Those who turn in their lesson plan by the deadline are eligible to receive a $300 book-buying grant.
+Those who turn in their lesson plan by the deadline are eligible to receive a generous book-buying grant.

-The workshop is generously funded by the Freeman Foundation.
+The workshop is funded by the Freeman Foundation.
 It is part of the National Consortium for Teaching about Asia (NCTA) program, a national provider for professional development on East Asia to K-12 teachers.

 The geo-strategic importance of East Asia—defined here as China, Japan, North and South Korea, and Taiwan—has compelled Americans to look at these cultures with new eyes.
 While there has been an increase in the teaching of East Asia in the national social studies curriculum, there has yet to be a similar effort in the language arts.